eclipse-zenoh/zenoh-plugin-ros2dds/README.md

  - A better integration of the ROS graph (all ROS topics/services/actions can be seen across bridges)
  - A better support of ROS toolings (`ros2`, `rviz2`...)
- - Configuration of a ROS namespace to be prepended to all routed topics/services/actions
+ - Configuration of a ROS namespace on the bridge, instead of on each ROS Nodes
  - Easier integration with Zenoh native applications (services and actions are mapped to Zenoh Queryables)
  - More compact exchanges of discovery information between the bridges